journeyhorizon/cookbook/subscription/subscription.md

 ## Payout

 For `Provider2Customer` case, you would need to create your own payout scheduler since by default ST Flex would disable the automatic provider payout.
 For `Marketplace2User`, the default payout schedule still apply.
+On details on how to create a scheduler, we would have to leave this one for later but here are some ideas you can try:
+- Using AWS CloudWatch Event and combine them with Lambda to trigger actions
+- Using Google Scheduler and Cloud Function to manage the recurring jobs
+- Or you can create your own with the help of packages like [Node.js schedule](https://github.com/node-schedule/node-schedule#readme)
 ## Utility
 ### Object to to camel case